vikrant-1912/card-tailwind-/README.md

-# 💎 Tailwind CSS - Card Component Project   –      #Jewelry Product Showcase  ( Minor Project )
+# 💎 Tailwind CSS - Card Component Project   –    #Jewelry Product Showcase

 This is a simple and responsive product showcase project built using **HTML** and **Tailwind CSS**.
 It displays a grid of jewelry product cards with hover effects and clean layout.
 Perfect for beginners learning **utility-first CSS design** with Tailwind.